Malga-Vision/VisionTool/README.md

 VisionTool: a toolbox for semantic features extraction

 ## Introduction
 VisionTool is a python toolbox for pose estimation on videos containing actions.
-It is powered with a simple and intuititive Graphical User Interface (GUI) to allow a complete analysis from annotation to joint position estimation.
+It is powered with a simple and intuititive Graphical User Interface (GUI) to allow a complete analysis from annotation to semantic features detection (e.g., joint position estimation).

 ## Installation